-The risk is not only to the capital Invested that is visible to you, but there are many risks which are not visible to the naked eye like Inflation which impacts the Purchasing Power, Interest rate movements which impact bonds prices, Default which impacts your invested capital etc.
+The risk is not only to the capital Invested that is visible to you, but there are many risks that are not visible to the naked eye like Inflation which impacts the Purchasing Power, Interest rate movements which impact bond prices, Default which impacts your invested capital, etc.

 Future is impossible to predict.
 What you may be shown or you have seen was the Past returns, and past returns can never ensure future returns.
 It’s not a new statement, and mostly every investor knows this, but it’s easy to ignore this when you have returns on your mind.